ninetailsrabbit/match3-board/README.md

 Represents a cell on the board, they are used as a reference for piece positions thus eliminating the need for pieces to have position information.

 Board cells use this class by default.
-You must create your own scene where the root node inherits from this script
+You must create your own scene where the root node inherits from this script.

+All the cells have access to current linked `Match3Piece` through the variable `piece`.

 Creating your own scene allows you with minimal dependency to add the nodes you want, Sprite2D, AnimateSprite2D, AnimationPlayer, GPUParticles, etc.